Home

 4. Binance

-• Fees: Binance charges a 0.1% fee for spot trading and has specific maker/taker fees for derivatives trading.
+• Fees: 0.1% fee for spot trading and the maker/taker rebate is 0.01%/0.07% for derivatives.

-• Supported Assets: The platform offers an extensive list of over 350 cryptocurrencies.
+• Supported Assets: Supports 350 cryptocurrencies.

 • Regulation & Licensing: While not directly regulated in the Philippines, it remains accessible to investors in the country.